 1.3.2 Specific Objectives

-To identify bank loan related factors that affect loan delivery to SMEs in Letshego bank in Temeke district.
+To assess bank loan related factors effect on loan delivery to SMEs in Letshego bank in Temeke district.

-To identifying SMEs related factor that affect loan delivery to SMEs in Temeke district.
+To assess SMEs related factor effect on loan delivery to SMEs in Temeke district.

 To assess the contribution of bank loans on the overall performance of SMEs in Temeke-district.